epfl-systemf/Linden/warblreequiv/README.md

 - LWEquivTree.v: second part of the proof, where we prove that the trees returned by the tree matchers follow the semantics set out in this repository.
   - LWEquivTreeLemmas.v: lemmas used (exclusively) for proving the theorems in this part

-- LWEquivFrontend.v: an end-to-end theorem expressing that for any regex and input, the two semantics yield the same results.
+- LWEquivMain.v: an end-to-end theorem expressing that for any regex and input, the two semantics yield the same results.

 ## Other important files